HCK-CI/AutoHCK/README.md

 ## Usage

-Once everything is installed and configured, run `ruby auto_hck.rb` with these parameters:
+Once everything is installed and configured, run `./bin/auto_hck` with these parameters:
 ```
 Required:
 -t, --tag [PROJECT]-[OS][ARCH]   The driver name and architecture